-A photo should tell a person's story- honest, unguarded moments that reflect who they truly are.
-Each image is a way of preserving memories, capturing emotion, and freezing a fleeting moment in time exactly as it is felt.
-The goal is authenticity: real connections, real expressions, and stories that can be remembered long after the moment has passed.
+A photo should tell a person's story with honest, unguarded moments that reflect who they truly are.
+Images are a way of preserving memories, capturing emotion, and freezing a fleeting moment in time.
+My goal is authenticity: real connections, real expressions, and stories that can be remembered exactly as they felt long after time has passed.

 My love of photographing humans began with a photo of my baby sister in an empty pool using a Canon 35mm film camera.
 The way the golden light framed her toddler cheeks as she propped herself up in a dirty, empty pool at summer's end told the story of our feral playtimes out in the yard.